-STUDENT HEALTH CENTER
+STUDENT HEALTH SERVICE

-The Student Health Service is an outpatient medical center located in the Lennar Center next to the Watsco Center at 5555 Ponce de Leon Blvd, Coral Gables, FL 33146.
+The Student Health Service is an outpatient medical center located in the Lennar at 5555 Ponce de Leon Blvd, Coral Gables, FL 33146.
 Through its staff of qualified physicians and nurse practitioners, the Student Health Services diagnoses and treats minor injuries and new or ongoing illnesses.
 Services include primary care, select specialty services including allergy injections, women's health, orthopedics, x-ray, pharmacy, advice on health-related issues and referral to medical specialists when necessary.
-Many specialists are now located in the Lennar Center.
+Many specialists are also located in the Lennar Center.
 All medical records are confidential and will not be released without patient's permission or court order.
-On-line appointments are available at mystudenthealth.miami.edu, last appointment 3:15 PM, last walk-in 3:30 PM.
+Online Appointments are available online at mystudenthealth.miami.edu.